piotrstaniow/reactshop/README.md

 ## Development

+### Step 5 - Functional components
+For a dumb component that only accept props and render html we may simplify our code using _functional components_.
+They do not have their state nor lifecycle hooks.

+- Extract `header` from `App.js` as a functional component
+- Refactor `CategoryItem` to be function that accepts `props` object and returns rendered HTML

 ### Step 4 - lifecycle hooks, fetching from API
 React components can have various methods that will be called by the library in various moments of component lifecycle.
 We'll use them to fetch data